 Supervision conferences:

-The European Association for Supervision and Coaching (EASC) has an annual conference. the most recent was September 2024 in Prague.
+The European Association for Supervision and Coaching (EASC) has an annual conference.
+The most recent was a virtual conference on 19/20 September 2025, EASC Connects, Acting in Uncertain Times.
 The theme was Power and Powerlessness in Supervising and Coaching.

 Coaching Ethics Forum: